If you think there are no nice, affordable housing opportunities for people with disabilities, it may be that you haven’t made enough phone calls yet.

 Volunteers of America offers VOA affordable housing in various locations.
 We’ve heard from a few readers who reported that the housing there is clean, safe, and well-maintained.
 If anyone else has experience with VOA housing, please comment below.

 ArtSpace has 30 buildings for artists across the country.
 These centers offer living spaces and studios for low-income artists.
 Rents vary by location.

-If wait lists in your area are closed, you may be able to apply in other areas, move there for 12 months, and then return (with your voucher) to your current area.
-This site has a list of Section 8 Voucher Open Waiting Lists.
-Warning: This list is very incomplete.
+Section 8 Voucher Open Waiting Lists.
+Wonderful email alert service, but be warned: This list is incomplete.
 It’s a good site to see a small selection of what is available around the country.
 It is not a good way to find all the waiting lists where you live now.

 Mercy housing is a nonprofit organization that provides affordable housing in more than twenty states.